SCAGspm/spm_dm_documentation_update/docs/index.md

 ## 1. Layer Management Window

 The Layer Management window on the left side of the SPM user interface displays layers that have been preloaded into the SPM, and that can be turned on for display and activated for selection, editing, and queries.
+See	Appendix	A	for	descriptions	of	the	data available	via	the	SPM.

 The layer's legend is viewable by clicking on the arrow next to the layer.